Your Ultimate 7 Day Thailand Itinerary: Bangkok, Chiang Mai & Beyond

 Depending on how much time you have you can easily get to the airport in a songthaew, or red truck.
 These take and drop people off based on their direction and can take anywhere from 10 minutes to 45 minutes to get to the airport.
 If youโd rather something more direct simply hire a Grab driver for about $5 USD.

-Personally, I prefer Thailand’s north visiting Ching Mai if I only had 7 days but you can totally choose to visit Thailand’s southern shores instead of Chiang Mai.
+Personally, I prefer Thailandโs north and this 7 day Thailand itinerary focuses on Chiang Mai for that reason but you can totally choose to visit Thailand’s southern shores instead of Chiang Mai.

-The most common place to fly into is Phuket, where you can then explore the Phi Phi Islands or Khao Sok National Park.
+The most common place to fly into is Phuket, where you can then explore the Phi Phi Islands, Krabi or Khao Sok National Park.
+Southern Thailand is certainly another option!

 More Thailand Tips + Inspiration